 The Long Island Sound Watershed Regional Conservation Partnership Program (LISW-RCPP) is a landscape scale initiative that aims to reduce nutrient loading of the Long Island Sound.
 The University of Connecticut’s Extension is tasked to coordinate the development and implementation of comprehensive plans on working lands with a key focus on nutrient management and soil health.

-How do we increase farm productivity and profitability?
-Reduce the impact of nutrients and fertilizers on water quality?
+How do we reduce the impact of nutrients and fertilizers on water quality?
+Increase farm productivity and profitability?
 Improve farm resiliency?
 Hold more water in the soil profile?
 Sequester more carbon?
 Increase wildlife and pollinator habitat?
 Improve the condition of our forests and grazing lands?
 Reduce agricultural energy use?
 It all starts with a plan.

 Conservation plans can transform our future by giving landowners and operators step-by-step science-based recommendations they can use to improve water quality, wildlife habitat, pest management, soil health, and yields while reducing energy and input costs.

 - Nutrient Management, Cover Crops, Crop Rotations, Residue Management, Reduced Tillage, Mulching, Forage and Biomass Planting, Prescribed Grazing, Integrated Pest Management

 Soil Health and Nutrient Management

 Soil tests are an important first step at assessing current soil resource conditions in order to adopt management strategies that promote nutrient retention and cycling within fields saving the producer time and money.
 The University of Connecticut Extension is working to support Connecticut farmers with a limited number of free soil tests at UConn’s Soil Nutrient Analysis Laboratory in exchange for partnering with our conservation practice research.
 It’s that easy!